Adult ADHD Clinic Cardiff

 How is ADHD diagnosed?

 There is no blood test or brain scan that can diagnose ADHD.
 The diagnosis is made by a careful assessment of symptoms and how they affect the person.
-It takes at least a couple of hours, and information from people who know the person well is needed.
-Often assessments such as DIVA are used.
-Really they are just a collection of standardised questions about symptoms.
-Many NHS and private clinics send out pages and pages of forms, and they won’t see you unless you fill them all in.
-We think this is really silly because people with ADHD are mostly not good with long forms (Secret – a lot of the forms don’t get read at the NHS Clinic when they are sent back!).
-Most of our patients have already done forms and lots of research by the time to they look for a private appointment.
-DIVA (Diagnostic interview in Adults in ADHD) – The DIVA5.0 is s structured diagnostic assessment based on the DSM5 criteria.
+It takes a couple of hours, and information from people who know the person well is needed.
+Often structured assessments such as DIVA (Diagnostic interview in Adults in ADHD) are used.
+The DIVA5.0 is s structured diagnostic assessment based on the DSM5 criteria.
+You may have seen postings on websites such as Reddit about DIVA.
+It is helpful to newer clinicians to ensure that all areas are covered.
+Really scales such as DIVA are just a collection of standardised questions about symptoms.
+The current version of DIVA contains some errors (compare it ite by item to DSM5) and some questions with a very complicated structure.
+For example ” Do you often not follow through on instructions and often fail to finish chores or duties in the workplace?”.
+Follow that first time?
+Nor did I. And are we really happy about saying “failure”?
+A talk with your clinician about what you struggle with day to day is much more informative than reading out this stuff, whatever the people on Reddit say.
+Unfortunately, so much buzz and emphasis on DIVA has made appointments longer than needed, and is one of the reasons that waiting lists are so long.
 It takes an additional hour or so.
 It’s useful if you need a higher level of diagnostic certainty – for example for an Occupational Health or legal report, if the clinical picture is complicated or if the clinician is inexperienced.
-The DIVA might be needed if you want shared care (but very few GPs around Cardiff offer this) or if you might want someone else to take over your treatment in future (but whether private or NHS, they are likely to want to do their own assessment).
+The DIVA might be needed if you want shared care (but very few GPs around Wales offer this) or if you might want someone else to take over your treatment in future (but whether private or NHS, they are likely to want to do their own assessment).
 For many patients whose priority is to start treatment by a cost-effective route, a DIVA is not needed (and the NICE guidelines do not specify use of the DIVA is required).
 A detailed clinical interview with an experienced clinician covering all the important areas is fine in most cases.
-Maybe one of the reasons waiting lists have become so long is that we spend too much time on minutiae.
 It doesn’t take 3 hours to diagnose Schizophrenia, OCD or Alzhiemer’s – so why ADHD?

 What about QbTest?
 This has been introduced in some NHS clinics including Cardiff (as well as in private clinics) as a screening tool.
 In basic terms, you look at dots on a computer screen while a web cam tracks your eye movements to see how well you are concentrating.
 It would be great to think that a computer could diagnose ADHD reliably, without all that talking.
 But a 2023 meta-analysis (number-crunching of data pooled from published research) concluded that QbTest was only “acceptable” at telling if someone did or did not have ADHD.
 The study concluded that QbTest “should not be used as stand-alone screening or diagnostic tool, or as a triage system for accepting individuals on the waiting-list for clinical services”.
 So, we don’t offer QBtest.
 If you want good a screening test before booking an appointment, the ASRS-5 has just 6 questions and was developed for the World Health Organisation.
 It is quick, free and is surprisingly accurate (Sensitivity 91%, Specificity 96%, according to the admittedly limited research).